jskycak3/jpskycak.github.io/_pages/music.md

 <b>Singles (2017)</b>

 Made in Linux Multimedia Studio using loops from Looperman.com.
+Going forward, I decided to build from scratch, using single-note samples rather than slicing up loops.
+I also decided to organize them into a story.

 Eastern EDM | <b><font color="green">Come At Me</font></b> | <audio controls src="https://jpskycak.github.io/files/jpskycak-come_at_me.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Eastern EDM | <b><font color="green">Bounce</font></b> | <audio controls src="https://jpskycak.github.io/files/jpskycak-bounce.mp3">Your browser does not support the <code>audio</code> element.</audio>